ARM-software/psa-api/doc/crypto/api/library/library.rst

     .. summary::
         Crypto subsystem identifier for the communication with the server, if this is a client that communicates with a server where the key store is located.

-    In a client-server implementation, initializing this subsystem is necessary before any API function other than library initialization, deinitialization and functions accessing local data structures such as key attributes.
+    In a client-server implementation, initializing this subsystem is necessary before any API function other than library initialization and functions accessing local data structures such as key attributes.

     In a library implementation, initializing this subsystem has no effect, and always succeeds.